Loading…

 Typeform's UX is great.
 Its HIPAA support starts at the Enterprise tier.
 For most healthcare practices, that math does not work.

 Typeform is HIPAA-eligible only on Typeform Enterprise.
-For the price and the workflow depth healthcare actually needs, Jotform's HIPAA plan ($39/month) wins decisively.
+For the price and the workflow depth healthcare actually needs, Jotform's HIPAA plan ($99/month billed annually) wins decisively.

 Typeform's conversational, one-question-per-screen UX is beloved by marketers and tolerated by patients.
 The catch: HIPAA support is reserved for Typeform Enterprise, which is custom-quoted but typically lands in the $1,000+/month range.
 For a solo therapist or a small clinic, that pricing is a non-starter.

-Jotform's HIPAA plan starts at $39/month at the Silver tier with a signed BAA, has deeper conditional logic, supports e-signature, encrypted file upload, and integrates with healthcare-friendly tools out of the box.
-The UX is less magical than Typeform; the operational fit for healthcare is dramatically better.
+Jotform's HIPAA plan starts at $99/month billed annually at the Gold tier with a signed BAA, has deeper conditional logic, supports e-signature, encrypted file upload, and integrates with healthcare-friendly tools out of the box.
+The UX is less magical than Typeform; the operational fit for healthcare is better by a wide margin.

-The honest split: if your healthcare org already runs on Typeform Enterprise and the BAA is signed, Typeform works.
-For the other 95% of practices - solo to mid-sized - Jotform's HIPAA plan is the right answer.
+The deciding factor: if your healthcare org already runs on Typeform Enterprise and the BAA is signed, Typeform works.
+For the other 95% of practices (solo to mid-sized), Jotform's HIPAA plan is the right answer.
 Save Typeform for the marketing forms where conversion rate beats compliance overhead.

 | Dimension | Jotform | Typeform | Winner |